Michael Crichton: Speeches

-"Intelligence Squared debate"
+Intelligence Squared debate

 On March 14, 2007, Intelligence Squared held a debate in New York City for which the motion was Global Warming Is Not a Crisis, moderated by Brian Lehrer.
-Crichton was for the motion, along with Richard Lindzen and Philip Stott, versus Gavin Schmidt, Richard Somerville, and Brenda Ekwurze, who were against the motion.
+Crichton was for the motion, along with Richard Lindzen and Philip Stott, versus Gavin Schmidt, Richard Somerville, and Brenda Ekwurzel, who were against the motion.

 Before the debate, the audience had voted largely against the motion (57% to 30%, with 13% undecided).
 At the end of the debate, there was a greater shift in the audience vote for the motion (46% to 42%, with 12% undecided), resulting in Crichton's group winning the debate.
 Although Crichton inspired numerous blog responses and his contribution to the debate was considered one of his best rhetorical performances, reception of his message was mixed.

-"Mediasaurus: The Decline of Conventional Media"

-In a speech delivered at the National Press Club in Washington, D.C., on April 7, 1993, Crichton predicted the decline of mainstream media.
+Other speeches

 "Ritual Abuse, Hot Air, and Missed Opportunities: Science Views Media"

-The AAAS invited Crichton to address scientists concerns about how they are portrayed in the media, which was delivered to the American Association for the Advancement of Science in Anaheim, California on January 25, 1999.
+The American Association for the Advancement of Science invited Crichton to address scientists' concerns about how they are portrayed in the media.
+The speech was delivered in Anaheim, California, on January 25, 1999.

-"Environmentalism as Religion"

-This was not the first discussion of environmentalism as a religion, but it caught on and was widely quoted.
-Crichton explains his view that religious approaches to the environment are inappropriate and cause damage to the natural world they intend to protect.
-The speech was delivered to the Commonwealth Club in San Francisco, California on September 15, 2003.